Master of Science in Financial Technology

 DATA 6100 Fundamentals of Analytics 3 Credits

-This course provides a broad overview to the analytics profession, with a focus on data driven leadership and hands-on analytical skills.
-Starting with a foundation of analytical framing and statistical analysis, the course moves on to more advanced topics like data visualization and summarization, descriptive and inferential statistics, spreadsheet modeling for prediction, linear regression, risk analysis using Monte-Carlo simulation, linear and nonlinear optimization, and decision analysis.
-The course culminates with a group research project using curated big data datasets, as well as individual exercises in problem framing intending to be a component of an analytics capstone experience.
-Previously BA 0500, BUAN 6500.
+This course provides a broad overview to the analytics profession, with a focus on data driven leadership, hands-on skills in analytics and AI, and ethics.
+Starting with a foundation of analytical framing, the course moves on to more advanced topics like data visualization and summarization, descriptive and inferential statistics, spreadsheet modeling for prediction, linear regression, risk analysis using Monte-Carlo simulation, linear and nonlinear optimization, decision analysis, and data storytelling.
+The course includes an introduction to prompt engineering and other AI basics, as well as discussions on ethics in the profession.
+The course culminates with a group research project using curated big data datasets, as well as individual exercises in problem framing intending to be a component of a capstone experience.
+Previously BUAN 6500.

-DATA 6505 Data Munging in Python 3 Credits
+DATA 6505 Data Engineering for Business Analytics 3 Credits

-DATA 6510 Data Warehousing and Visualization 3 Credits
+DATA 6510 Data Design and Visualization 3 Credits

-This course introduces datasets, databases, data warehouses, data management, and data visualization techniques.
-Starting from the relational data model and basic database fundamentals, the course offers a hands-on introduction to Structured Query Language (SQL) for defining, manipulating, accessing, and managing data, accompanied by the basics of data modeling and normalization needed to ensure data integrity, including entity relationship modeling and diagrams.
-Additionally, the course simultaneously offers hands-on learning with visualization and interactive dashboards in Tableau.
-The course concludes with a comprehensive data warehousing and visualization project that gives each student the opportunity to integrate and apply the new knowledge and skills learned from this class.
-Previously BA 0510, BUAN 6510.
+This course introduces data design and management.
+Starting from the traditional relational data model and database fundamentals, the course offers a hands-on introduction to Structured Query Language (SQL) for defining, manipulating, accessing, and managing data, accompanied by the basics of data modeling including entity relationship modeling and diagrams.
+The course also offers an introduction to NoSQL and data warehousing approaches to handling Big Data.
+The course further touches upon how artificial intelligence is shaping the field, including query generation and database design from natural language questions.
+The course concludes with a comprehensive data warehousing project that gives each student the opportunity to integrate and apply the new knowledge and skills learned from this class.
+Previously BUAN 6510.

 DATA 6520 Analytics Consulting and Strategy 3 Credits

-DATA 6545 Data Science and MLOps 3 Credits
+DATA 6545 AI Systems for Business 3 Credits

-This course provides an advanced understanding of the practices of machine learning techniques and operations (MLOps), with a special focus on business applications.
-To assure practical relevance, the emphasis of this course is on the applications of techniques and tools realizing machine learning in terms of business analytics.
-The course is organized following the Cross-Industry Standard Process for Data Mining (CRISP-DM) and all learned techniques are applied in a couple of semester-wide projects.
-Python is introduced and illustrated through a series of tutorials and case studies, and Automatic Machine Learning (AutoML) is introduced as well.
+This course provides an advanced understanding of the principles and practices of data science and AI engineering, with a special focus on business applications.
+It covers the design, development, deployment, and maintenance of AI-powered systems across their full lifecycle.
+Emphasizing practical relevance, the course applies AI and data-driven tools to business analytics.
+Programming tutorials and case studies introduce topics such as AI lifecycle management, foundation models, and AutoML.
 Students are expected to actively participate in the course deliverables through independent assignments, lab work, and group projects.
 The course culminates with a final project in predictive analytics, as well as individual exercises in modeling and interpretation intending to be a component of an analytics capstone experience.
-Previously BA 0545, BUAN 6545.

 DATA 6550 Big Data Management and Data Ops 3 Credits